Your Quick 30-Second Answer!

 Welcome to the guide on the Northwest Territories Business Stream, a part of the NTNP Business Driven Program, designed to navigate the dynamic business landscape of the NWT Business Stream.
 Primarily, this guide is for anyone who wants to learn about immigration to Canada specifically through Provincial Nomination Programs.
 This guide is here to make everything clearer and simpler for you.
 If you find the official rules and documents about the requirements to move to Canada confusing, this guide can be your helpful friend.
 It’s here to give you clear and easy help so you can understand how Canadian permanent residence works without any problem.

-Northwest Territories Business Stream
+The Northwest Territories Business Stream (NTBS),

 1. Investment Requirements: